Consulting services provided by Wolverine & Associates Inc. include:

 research and programming related to the protection and transmission of oral tradition;

-technical review of environmental assessment reports and other documents with respect to land use and occupancy, harvesting, Local Environmental Knowledge (LEK/TEK), land use planning, social-economic effects, “sacred” sites, historic and heritage resources;
+technical review of environmental assessment reports and other documents with respect to use and occupancy, harvesting, Local Environmental Knowledge (LEK/TEK), land use planning, social-economic effects, “sacred” sites, historic and heritage resources.

 Examples of Peter Armitage's consulting work which are in the public domain include: